Aditya-Vasipalli/travel_diary/README.md

-# travel_diary
+# Travel Blog

-A simple flutter project based on a travel blog
+A flutter project which emulates a travel blog
 -Made by Aditya Vasipalli